vuejs/awesome-vue/README.md

  - [vue-simple-progress](https://github.com/dzwillia/vue-simple-progress) - A simple, flexible progress bar for Vue.js
  - [vue-component-loading](https://github.com/val-bubbleflat/vue-component-loading) - Manage a loading state inside each component and display the global loading state with a progressbar.
  - [vue-scroll-progress](https://github.com/spemer/vue-scroll-progress) - Simple Vue.js plugin for page scroll progress bar
+ - [vue-read-progress](https://github.com/ajerez/vue-read-progress) - Customizable progress bar at the top of the page that shows the scroll progress

 ### Tooltip